-The arrangements in relation to the Chief Officer agreed by the Parties are: - 10.2 An interim Chief Officer may be appointed by arrangements made jointly by the Chief Executives of both Parties at the request of the IJB. - 10.3 The Chief Officer will be responsible for the operational management of some of the delegated services.
-Further arrangements in relation to the Chief Officer's responsibilities for strategic planning and operational management will be determined by the Parties and set out in a separate document, which the IJB shall consider for approval and which it may amend. - 10.4 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan. - 10.5 The Chief Executive of NHS Grampian will be the Accountable Officer for the delivery of the acute services that the IJB only has strategic planning responsibility for.
+The arrangements in relation to the Chief Officer agreed by the Parties are: - 10.2 An interim Chief Officer may be appointed by arrangements made jointly by the Chief Executives of both Parties at the request of the IJB. - 10.3 The Chief Officer will be responsible for the operational management of the delegated services.
+Further arrangements in relation to the Chief Officer's responsibilities for strategic planning and operational management are determined by the Parties and set out in a separate document, which the IJB may amend from time to time. - 10.4 The Chief Officer will be responsible for the development and monitoring of operational plans which set out the mechanism for the delivery of the Strategic Plan.
+The Chief Officer may sub-delegate decision making powers that have been delegated by NHSG and ACC where, in their opinion, it is appropriate and legitimate to do so. - 10.5 The Chief Executive of NHS Grampian is the Accountable Officer for the delivery of the acute services that the IJB only has strategic planning responsibility for.
 The Chief Officer is accountable to the Chief Executive of NHS Grampian for the effective strategic planning of these services in line with current strategies or policies.
-NHS Grampian will agree with the IJB an appropriate performance and scrutiny framework to ensure that performance is delivered in line with strategic ambitions and national Outcomes.
+NHS Grampian will agree with the IJB an appropriate performance and scrutiny framework to ensure that performance is delivered in line with strategic ambitions and national Outcomes. - 10.6 The Chief Officer is a member of the appropriate senior/corporate management teams of NHS Grampian Health Board and the Council.
+This enables the Chief Officer to work closely with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan.

-- 10.6 The Chief Officer will be a member of the appropriate senior/corporate management teams of NHS Grampian Health Board and the Council.
-This will enable the Chief Officer to work closely with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan. - 10.7 The Chief Officer will be line managed by and will report to the Chief Executive of the Council and the Chief Executive of NHS Grampian. - 10.8 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.9 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, service users and carers, the Scottish Government, trade unions and relevant professional organisations. - 10.10 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.
+- 10.7 The Chief Officer is line managed by and will report to the Chief Executive of the Council and the Chief Executive of NHS Grampian. - 10.8 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.9 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, communities, service users and carers, the Scottish Government, trade unions and relevant professional organisations. - 10.10 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.